Roller Shades — Jonathan Adler Sorrento, Azure

 In the photo above, a layered look of neutral Solar Shades and Drapery let soft natural light filter into this comfortable dining space, creating a seamless barrier between the indoors and outdoors.
 The window and open floor plan are classic features in this mid-century home.

 Contrasting with the views of nature and organic textures is mid-century modern’s reliance on straight, clean lines throughout the home’s interior.
 Roller Shades are a perfect fit for this style, with their sleek, minimal design and almost invisible stack when raised.
 Roller Shades can be used to cover glass doors and wide windows, with a variety of light-filtering and blackout options depending on your home’s needs.

 Incorporating Geometric Prints

 We can’t bring up the 1960s and 1970s without mentioning prints.
-For an instant dash of mid-century, try Pinch Pleat Drapes in a geometric pattern with saturated colors like spring green, mustard yellow, teal, and orange.
-Many of our designer collections feature bold prints with geometric lines, such as Jonathan Adler (pictured below is his Super Nova fabric), The Novogratz, and DwellStudio.
-If you choose a bright and busy material for your drapes or shades, the wall color and furniture colors can be slightly more muted and highlight natural earth tones.
+For an instant dash of mid-century style, try geometric patterns with saturated colors like spring green, mustard yellow, teal, and orange.
+Many of our designer collections feature bold prints with geometric lines, such as Jonathan Adler and The Novogratz.
+If you choose a bright and busy material for your drapes or shades, your wall and furniture colors can be slightly muted to create contrast.

-Browse our photo galleries for more inspiration, or stop into a showroom near you and talk to one of our expert Design Consultants.
+We invite you to browse our photo galleries for more inspiration, or stop into a showroom to explore all of our mid-century window treatment options.
 We’d love to help you complete your mid-century modern look with period-appropriate window treatments.